stefansavev/random-projections-at-berlinbuzzwords/README.md

 * as a component of image search engine
 * as a component of a music search engine

 The library was presented at BerlinBuzzwords 2015 in the following talk:

 https://www.youtube.com/watch?v=V9zl09w1SGM&list=PLq-odUc2x7i-_qWWixXHZ6w-MxyLxEC7s&index=22

+The original algorithm is based on https://github.com/spotify/annoy.
+Now there are a number of differences from Annoy's algorithm.

 Technical information is available at: